+The National Film Archive of India (NFAI) today claimed to have added 162 films to its collection, which it says is the "biggest" such acquisition in the recent times.
+According to NFAI, more than 125 out of the total acquired films are original/dupe negatives of the films (as opposed to release positives).
 "Almost 44 of these films are black-and-white films.
 Interestingly, the haul also includes 15 unreleased films.
 Apart from a large chunk of Hindi films of various eras, 34 Gujarati, 15 Marathi and 6 Bhojpuri films have been acquired by NFAI.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)